 While there are wetlands on the subject property, a shift from one resource designation to another is not anticipated to impact wetlands or riparian corridors.
 Moreover, timber lands have been acknowledged as an important component in the filtration of water and in the prevention of erosion, helping protect the natural resources on the Subject Property.
 There are no scenic or historic areas or open spaces on the Subject Property.

-The Hearings Officer finds that the application would be in compliance with Goal 5.
+Staff concurs with the applicant and finds that the application would be in compliance with Goal 5.

 Goal 6 - Air, Water, and Land Resources Quality